walmartlabs/concord-website/docs/api/project.md

 <a name="create-project"/>
 ## Create a Project

-Creates a new project with specified parameters or updates an existing one.
+Creates a new project with specified parameters.

 * **URI** `/api/v1/org/${orgName}/project`
 * **Method** `POST`